B2-Kumar/Notes/dbms.md

 ρ(STUDENT1, STUDENT)

 Join Operations:
-A Join operation combines related tuples from different relations, if and only if a given join condition is satisfied.
+A Join operation combine two or more relations, if and only if a given join condition is satisfied.
 It is denoted by ⋈.
 1. Natural Join: A natural join is a type of join operation that automatically matches columns with the same name in the participating tables and combines rows where those columns have equal values.
-It does not require explicit specification of the columns to be joined on; it relies solely on column names.
+It does not require explicit specification of the columns to be joined on.
+It relies solely on column names.
 The result of a natural join includes only one instance of each column with the same name, eliminating duplicate columns.
 If the column names are not consistent or have different meanings across the tables, the natural join can lead to unexpected or incorrect results.
 Natural joins are not as commonly used in practice due to the potential risks associated with relying solely on column names for joining.
 2. Outer Join
-    1. Left Outer Join (⟕)
-    2. Right Outer Join (⟖)
-    3. Full Outer Join (⟗)
-3. Equi/Inner Join: An inner join is a more explicit type of join operation that requires specifying the join condition using the ON keyword.
-It allows you to define exactly which columns are used for the join and how they should be matched.
+    1. Left Outer Join (⟕) - This join returns all the rows of the table on the left side of the join and matches rows for the table on the right side of the join.
+For the rows for which there is no matching row on the right side, the result-set will contain null.
+    2. Right Outer Join (⟖) - This join returns all the rows of the table on the right side of the join and matching rows for the table on the left side of the join.
+For the rows for which there is no matching row on the left side, the result-set will contain null.
+    3. Full Outer Join (⟗) - FULL JOIN creates the result-set by combining results of both LEFT JOIN and RIGHT JOIN.
+The result-set will contain all the rows from both tables.
+For the rows for which there is no matching, the result-set will contain NULL values.
-Inner join produces a result set that contains only the rows from the participating tables where the specified join condition is met.
+3. Equi/Inner Join: It selects all rows from both the tables as long as the condition is satisfied and produces the result-set by combining all rows from both the tables where the condition satisfies.
-Inner join is widely used and recommended because it provides more control over the join process, making it less error-prone and more predictable compared to the natural join

 Integrity Constraints:
 Relational Calculus: